Short Answer (quick read):

-Web hosting can be divided into shared hosting, VPS, semi-dedicated web server, dedicated servers and bare metal servers.
-A bare metal server is the most advanced type of dedicated hosting while VPS is the most advanced type of shared hosting.
+Web hosting can be divided into shared hosting, VPS, semi-dedicated hosting, dedicated servers and bare metal servers.
+A bare metal machine is the most advanced type of dedicated hosting while VPS is the most advanced type of shared hosting.
 All these types of hosting can also be used in the cloud.
-In this article we focus on the following question: Cloud server or VPS?
+In this article we focus on the following question: Cloud hosting vs VPS.

 A web server on demand from the web hosting provider is popular for many companies in the age of the cloud.
-The cheap and often overbooked virtual servers (VPS) are now facing tough competition – from bare metal servers.
+The cheap and often overbooked virtual machines are now facing tough competition – from bare metal in the cloud.

-Virtual Private Servers (VPS) are very inexpensive, but they have performance and security-restricted server instances with root access to the virtual machines.
-Because of these restrictions some companies and webmasters make the choice for a bare metal web server.
+Virtual Private Servers are very inexpensive, but they have performance and security-restricted instances with root access to the virtual machines.
+Because of these restrictions some companies and webmasters make the choice for a bare metal web computer.

-With a bare metal server, the customer has full and exclusive access to the physical hardware of a server.
+With bare metal the customer has full and exclusive access to the physical hardware of a server.